fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * Between scheduling and taking, do the second killer session.
 You will get the same questions so it should be easy this time.
 * Take the exam - good luck!

-# Proctor and Workspace
+# Workspace Preparation

+The area about your person and around where you will be sitting must be completely free of clutter, distractions and anything that the proctor may consider that you could be using to gain some sort of advantage.

 * Make sure there are no objects (other than furniture) within 2 metres of where you are sitting, other than the computer equipment required for the exam.
 You are also allowed water in a clear glass.
 No pens, paper, books, electronics or any other clutter or anything with text on (that could be seen by proctor as a cheat sheet), including on the walls.
-* There is now going to be a pre check-in facility where you can upload a photo of yourself, your ID and a video of your work area.
 * Remove smart watches.
 * If there are removable drawers in your desk, best to remove them.
 * Anything that's not easily moved like a big bookshelf, throw a sheet over it.

 # Your Workstation

+* Do not use a workstation belonging to your employer, unless you have the ability to use an admin account on it.
 * Since this is a custom browser, you do not have the ability to use pre-prepared bookmarks.
 * Make sure you can move your camera.
+A plug-in USB camera on a long lead is recommended to facilitate the check in process (see Launching the exam below).
 * Multiple monitors are not allowed as of June 2022.
 If you have more than one monitor, remove the others.
 If you have a laptop with an external monitor and the external monitor is better than the laptop display, then you must work with the laptop lid closed ensuring that the laptop display is disabled (your display settings should only register the external monitor), and connect USB keyboard/mouse/camera.
 * If you live in an area with a high chance of power cuts, consider tethering your laptop to your phone.
 Ensure both are fully charged and will last the (anything up to 3 hours) required including proctor setup.
-If you have a desktop computer consider buying a small UPS.
-Make sure that if you are tethering to mobile, that your mobile is well out of reach, covered and in silent mode.<br>**IMPORTANT** This method has not yet been proven, so raise a ticket with Linux Foundation to check that use of phone wi-fi is acceptable.
+If you have a desktop computer consider buying a small UPS. <br>**IMPORTANT** This method has not yet been proven, so raise a ticket with Linux Foundation to check that use of phone wi-fi is acceptable.
-* If you have made changes to your normal environment to fit the exam conditions (e.g. any of the above), test it thoroughly in advance of exam day!
 * You are _strongly_ recommended to use a high-res monitor, e.g. 4K or close.
 If you're only using a standard 1920x1080 HD display, you will get very little screen real-estate for the Linux desktop environment, due to the side panel for the questions, and the control menu bar at the top.
+* If you have made changes to your normal environment to fit the exam conditions (e.g. any of the above), test it thoroughly in advance of exam day!
 * On a lighter note, there *should* be fewer issues connecting with the proctor and getting screen sharing working.

 Additionally

-* Log into your computer using an account with Admin/root privilege - you'll need it during preparation.
+* Log into your computer using an account with admin/root privilege - you'll need it during preparation.

 # Launching the Exam.